 1. If a corrected electronic solicitation response is submitted, the file name(s) date/time stamped with latest date/time stamp will be accepted.
 The corrected solicitation response file name(s) should be identified as:

 a.
-Corrected XXXXXX O3/O5/O8 Company Name Response #1 File 1 of 2,
+Corrected 122169-O3 Company Name Response #1 File 1 of 2,

 b.
-Corrected XXXXXX O3/O5/O8 Company Name Response #2 File 2 of 2, etc.
+Corrected 122169-O3 Company Name Response #2 File 2 of 2, etc.

 Changing a solicitation response after opening may be permitted if the change is made to correct a minor error that does not affect price, quantity, quality, delivery, or contractual conditions.
 In case of a mathematical error in extension of price, unit price shall govern.